Frequently Asked Questions & Answers

 Do you offer online counselling?

 No. If it is something we decide to consider, we will make it known on our website.
-I am aware platforms like Zoom, MS Teams, are being used currently.
-Some are using Email Counselling.
+I am aware platforms like Zoom, MS Teams, are currently being used.
 We will advise.
 We prefer face to face.
+Talk to us.

 What is your availability?